rse/tokenizr/README.md

   the attempt of parsing alternatives.

 - **Token Look-Ahead**:<br/>
-  The forthcoming tokens can be inspected to support alternative decisions from within the parser based on look-ahead tokens.
+  The forthcoming tokens can be inspected, to support alternative decisions from within the parser, based on look-ahead tokens.

 Installation
 ------------